rkwong43/Toh/README.md

 **GITHUB PAGES:** [https://rkwong43.github.io/Tears-Over-Heaven/](https://rkwong43.github.io/Tears-Over-Heaven/)

-**CONTROLS:** Menu navigation using WASD keys, select using Space.
+**CONTROLS:** Menu navigation using WASD or arrow keys, select using Space.
 Go backwards a menu using Esc.

 Personal project using self-taught Python and the Pygame library.
 Is currently under development.
   * Features decoupled views, models, controllers, and artificial intelligence for behavior of enemies.